singiamtel/xtox-back/README.md

 # API Structure

+## Authorization

+POST /login -> Login with username and password, get a JWT for the other endpoints POST /register -> Create a new account

+## Free endpoints

+GET / -> Test endpoint
-/stock -> All available stocks in database /stock/symbol -> Single stock (i.e. /stock/aapl)
+GET /stock -> All available stocks in database
+GET /stock/symbol -> Single stock (i.e. /stock/aapl)

+## Protected endpoints

+POST /buy/:id -> Buy a stock (if you have enough money) POST /sell/:id -> Sell a stock
+GET /wallet -> See your current money and stocks owned

 # Environment